turnercore/s3agle/README.md

 - [ ] Upload and download individual files from commands
 - [ ] Use Eagle instead of vault storage for local link previews (this may require an update to the Eagle API before it is possible)
 - [ ] File viewer with thumbnails for Eagle files to insert them into the note.
+- [ ] Ability to insert already uploaded files into new documents.